e-Learning Blog

 Moodle Implementation Support and Operation Services

-・I want to challenge education through e-learning, but I don't know where to start.
+・I want to challenge myself with education through e-learning, but I don't know where to start.

 ・I want to create the teaching materials in-house as much as possible.

-We will explain about educational material production to the education personnel who are considering it.
+We will explain about educational material production for those in charge of education who are considering this.

-In the first session, we explained about "3 formats of e-learning".
+In the first session, we explained "Three Formats of e-Learning."

 2.Video format